Gain tighter alignment with business objectives. Crystallize your SRE team’s focus on the efforts that matter most to

 It is vital that the golden signals and SLIs being monitored ultimately track what matters most: the user experience.
 Having this visibility is essential if SRE teams are to manage their error budgets intelligently.
 However, in today’s environments, determining how to identify and track the right metrics is more easily said than done.

 To effectively adopt SRE models, teams need to establish comprehensive coverage that delivers unified visibility of the entire enterprise ecosystem.
 That’s true whether development teams are running legacy on-premises technologies, modern services and systems, or a mix of both.
 The software engineer needs visibility that spans from mobile applications to networks and mainframes.

 Today, it’s no longer enough to monitor a monolithic computing stack or a discrete infrastructure element.
 It’s now about making complex, modern ecosystems observable.

 SRE and DevOps share many fundamental themes.
 In addition, both SRE and DevOps present a similar challenge: How do previously isolated teams begin to work together seamlessly?

 This requires a shift in workflows and cultures, and it demands that tools deliver entirely new features.
 If a development team simply seeks to connect disparate tools, silos will remain.

-Ultimately, for SRE models to succeed, DevOps teams must have a holistic view of the stack—the frontend, backend, libraries, storage, kernels, and physical machine.
+Ultimately, for SRE models to succeed, teams must have a holistic view of the stack—the frontend, backend, libraries, storage, kernels, and physical machine.
 The solution is to expand upon the concept of a data lake, and build a “digital river.”

-A digital river enables all teams across the software development lifecycle (SDLC) to gain role-specific views into a unified data model, so they can maximize the utility of data in solving problems and gaining insights.
+A digital river enables all teams across the software development lifecycle (SDLC) to gain role-specific views into a unified data model, so they can maximize the utility of data in solving problems, gaining insights, and delivering new features.

 In many cases, teams have employed limited automation that is based on custom-developed scripts or APIs that are connected to domain-specific tools.
 These approaches create islands of automation, which presents a couple of challenges: